 FBC Manby Bowdler LLP

-FBC Manby Bowdler LLP fields a highly specialised team that deals with disputed probate and trust work.
-The agile team does a lot of complex, high-value and multi-jurisdictional work and also has experience of Court of Appeal proceedings.
-Its work ranges from challenges to wills, rectification claims, breach of trust actions through to emergency injunction applications.
-It advises beneficiaries and personal representatives on all contentious issues that arise in the administration of a trust or an estate.
-However, the former head of the team Craig Ridge left the firm in November 2019 and moved to Higgs & Sons.
-Kimberly Mears and Angie Manley now head the team.
+Angie Manley and Kimberly Mears lead a specialised team at FBC Manby Bowdler LLP that deals with all aspects of disputed probate and trust work.
+The team is well-placed to advise on a broad range of complex, high-value and multi-jurisdictional matters with experience in Court of Appeal proceedings as well as issues surrounding challenges to wills, 1975 Act claims, breach of trust actions and emergency injunction applications.
+It frequently advises beneficiaries and personal representatives on all contentious issues that arise during the course of the administration of an estate or a trust.

 Other key lawyers: